Assyrians in Armenia: Culture

-They mostly work in the fields of gardening, agriculture and viniculture.
-The Assyrian community in the country has mostly acclimated to the environment, siding with Armenian causes and even married into mixed-Armenian families.
+Assyrians in Armenia mostly work in the fields of gardening, agriculture and viniculture.
+The Assyrian community in the country has mostly acclimated to the environment, siding with Armenian causes and are even married into mixed-Armenian families.
 Generally, positive relations are maintained between the two groups in the country and in both the Armenian and Assyrian diasporas.

-The Assyrian community in Armenia has received an annual message of congratulations on the occasion of Kha b-Nisan (Assyrian New Year) on 1 April between 2022–2025.
+The Assyrian community in Armenia has received an annual message of congratulations on the occasion of Kha b-Nisan (Assyrian New Year) on 1 April between the years of 2019–2025.
 Other ACOE-specific holidays are also observed, and general facets of Assyrian culture such as Khigga, cuisine, and music are also celebrated by the Assyrian community in Armenia.

 In the Armenian capital of Yerevan is the Assyrian Association, 'Atour', in the Armenian capital of Yerevan.
 Assyrian culture has begun a revival process in the country, with greater language/culture education and religious initiatives taking place across Assyrian communities in the country.
 The Armenian government offers finances and support to Assyrians in the country for programs related to the language, including radio hours.
 However, according to Razmik Khosroev, the Armenian government is not doing a sufficient job in allocating cultural development programs for Assyrians as no sufficient policy exists for minorities in the state, and concerns of Armenianization/cultural preservation remain.

 In 2012, a memorial to the Assyrian genocide was enacted in Yerevan and unveiled in a ceremony with Armenian government representatives and Assyrians from the country.
-The memorial contains inscriptions in Armenian, Assyrian Neo-Aramaic, and Russian, and memorial ceremonies are commemorated annually on Assyrian Martyrs Day.
+The memorial contains inscriptions in Armenian, Assyrian, and Russian, and memorial ceremonies are commemorated annually on Assyrian Martyrs Day.
 Three years later, the National Assembly of Armenia officially recognized the Assyrian genocide alongside the Greek genocide.
 Annually on April 24th, the Assyrian community commemorates Armenian Genocide Remembrance Day at the Tsitsernakaberd memorial complex.

 Education

-There are four public schools that are providing instructions in Assyrian Neo-Aramaic.
 Each village inhabited by Assyrians has instructions fully in the language, with additional lessons on culture and history at schools.
 They are usually taught in a multilingual environment and can speak Armenian and Russian as well.
 Many Assyrians in Armenia desire Russian-language education after learning Assyrian Neo-Aramaic, with more stating fluency in Russian in the 2011 census.